cliftondavies/Hikes-Against-Poverty/README.md

 ## MVP Features

-This MVP persists the app state after a browser refresh, and allows a user to:
+This MVP allows a user to:

 - Before Authentication:
   - View the Home page